maryiv/angularGeneratePDF/README.md

 ## Build

-Run `ng build` to build the project.
+JIT compilation is the default when you run the build-only `ng build` or the build-and-serve-locally `ng serve` CLI commands.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+For AOT compilation, append the `--aot` flags to the build-only or the build-and-serve-locally CLI commands:
+`ng build --aot` and `ng serve --aot`.
+The `--prod` meta-flag compiles with AOT by default.

 ## Running unit tests